 As a New York Times columnist known for his fearless brand of political and social commentary, Charles Blow has become a familiar face on TV and a frequent target for conservative critics.
 His column typically features charts, but it's mainly his words, written and spoken, that continue to spark conversation and debate about social and political issues of the day.
-As a speaker, Blow fearlessly tackles contentious issues, such as dating, childhood obesity, life in large cities, acceptance of gays in society and President Obama.
+As a speaker, Blow fearlessly tackles contentious issues, such as racism, childhood obesity, life in large cities, acceptance of gays in society, and the current administration.
 Blow has recently spoken on topics such as: income inequality, xenophobia, teen pregnancy, education and the relationship between journalism and justice.

 Charles M. Blow is an Op-Ed columnist at The New York Times, where his column appears on Mondays and Thursdays.
 Mr. Blow’s columns tackle hot-button issues such as social justice, racial equality, presidential politics, police violence, gun control, and the Black Lives Matter Movement.

 Mr. Blow is also a CNN commentator and was a Presidential Visiting Professor at Yale, where he taught a seminar on media and politics.

 Mr. Blow is the author of the critically acclaimed New York Times best-selling memoir, Fire Shut Up in My Bones.
 The book won a Lambda Literary Award and the Sperber Prize and made multiple prominent lists of best books published in 2014.
 People Magazine called it “searing and unforgettable.”